minghuilab/BindPPI/BindPPI-v1.0/README.md

 ## About
 <font size=4>

-Before running BindPPI models for RF_{13} and AvgEns, you need to create a folder that includes two input files.
+Before running BindPPI models of RF_{13} and AvgEns, you need to create a folder that includes two input files.

 (see the example of 202307091239)